-- (a) All acquisition programs respond to validated capability requirements.
+(a) All acquisition programs respond to validated capability requirements.
 Figure 1 illustrates the interaction between the requirements process and the acquisition process.
 The Chairman of the Joint Chiefs of Staff, with the advice of the Joint Requirements Oversight Council (JROC), will assess and validate joint military requirements for MDAP and MAIS programs, and less-than-MDAP or MAIS programs designated either as "JROC Interest" or "Joint Capabilities Board Interest."
-When JROC validation authority is delegated in accordance with the Joint Capabilities Integration and Development System (JCIDS) process in Chairman of the Joint Chiefs of Staff Instruction 3170.01HI (Reference (d)(e)), the DoD Components will use variations of the JCIDS to validate their requirements.
-The chair of the Investment Review Board is the validation authority for Defense Business System capability requirements is described in Section 4 of Enclosure 12 of this instruction Reference (cw). - (b) Leadership of the acquisition and budget processes will be involved as advisors to the validation authority during consideration of initial or adjusted validation of capability requirements to ensure coordination across the three processes.
+When JROC validation authority is delegated in accordance with the Joint Capabilities Integration and Development System (JCIDS) process in Chairman of the Joint Chiefs of Staff Instruction 3170.011 (Reference (e)), the DoD Components will use variations of the JCIDS to validate their requirements.
+The validation authority for Defense Business System capability requirements is described in Reference (cw).

+(b) Leadership of the acquisition and budget processes will be involved as advisors to the validation authority during consideration of initial or adjusted validation of capability requirements to ensure coordination across the three processes.